Livio Pompianu

 Livio Pompianu is an Assistant Professor (RTDa) at the Department of Mathematics and Computer Science of the University of Cagliari.

-Livio started working as Research Fellow at the University of Cagliari during his MSc.
-Later, he continued his research activity in Cagliari, first as a PhD student (2014) and then as a post-doc (2018).
-In 2017 he was visiting PhD student at the University of Stirling (UK).
-He got his PhD in 2018 with a thesis entitled "Analysing blockchains and smart contracts: tools and techniques".
-Currently, he is a member of the research groups: Distributed Ledger Technology, Blockchain@Unica, and Trustworthy Computational Societies.
+He began his research career at the University of Cagliari while completing his MSc, later continuing as a PhD candidate (2014–2018) and subsequently as a postdoctoral researcher.
+In 2017, he was a visiting PhD student at the University of Stirling (UK).
+He obtained his PhD in 2018 with a dissertation entitled "Analysing blockchains and smart contracts: tools and techniques".

-Publications (19)
+Publications (26)